Frtiends-in-Flats/frontend_challenge/README.md

 Good luck!

-If you have any questions feel free to contact us via phone: +43 664 1405076 or email: jobs@friends-in-flats.at or office@friends-in-flats.at
+If you have any questions feel free to contact us via email: jobs@friends-in-flats.at or office@friends-in-flats.at